DaisukeMiyamoto/parallelcluster-closednetwork/README.md

 #### 1a: Set up closed network environment with CloudFormation

 Launch CloudFormation template below.
-It includes VPC, private subnet, required Private Gateways for various services.
+It includes VPC, private subnet, required Private Endpoints for various services.
 If you set `UseSSM` to `true`, template also set up PrivateLinks for Systems Manager Session Manager to test the cluster.

 **Info: In some AZ, they have missing PrivateLink service and failed to set up CloudFormation template.
 At that case, you could chose different AZ by setting AZ letter on `SubnetAZLetter` (a/b/c/d etc..)**